rohan9024/ecommerce/CONTRIBUTING.md

 Then create an issue using the `New Feature` issue template.
 Get assigned and build it.

+When you open a new issue, you will be awarded points if the issue is legitimate.
+The system we are sticking to, while awarding issues is:
+Good first issue - 1 point
+Easy issue - 1 point
+Medium issue - 3 points
+Hard - issue - 3 points

 This is super easy. 👍
 ---
 # FAQ